Marta44/Stroll-Brighton/assets/docs/TESTING.md

 - I tested the map component restrictions to "gb" trying to type in the input field "Berlin" and the result is positive as it doesn't appear in the autocomplete search.
 ![Search-restriction-UK](/assets/docs/testing-images/search-restricted.png "map-restriction")
+- When a user selects a prediction from the autocomplete search box a marker is created and has a label with a title (the name of the place).
 - An alert message (no details available for input: "name of the place") appears when a user type some words, in this case I tried "north", and press Enter without selecting one of the suggested places in the autocomplete search box.
 ![Google-map-alert-input](/assets/docs/testing-images/alert-message-google-map.png "map-alert")
 - I tested manually the four buttons (btn-art, btn-outdoor, btn-cafe, btn-amusement).
 On user's click they display the markers for the different types (museum, park, cafe, amusement_park) and create bootstrap cards containing photo, name and vicinity of these places.
+These cards are displayed in a carousel, to be consistent with the tip section.
 - If the user selects a new button the previous results are cleared before displaying the new category.
-- When a user selects a prediction from the autocomplete search box a marker is created and has a label with a title (the name of the place).

 ### API Key